Tuesday, February 3, 2026

 Risks:

-• Global luxury demand is cyclical, so recovery may be uneven.
+• Global luxury demand is cyclical, leading to uneven recovery.

 Engineering Goods & Auto Components